Crop Wild Relatives

 Crop wild relatives are the wild cousins of our cultivated crops.

-They are related to the foods we eat and can contain useful traits which can help us make our crops more resilient to climate change.
+They are related to the foods we eat and can contain useful traits which can help breeders develop crops which are more resilient to climate change.

 What are crop wild relatives

 Crop wild relatives, or CWR, are the wild ‘cousins’ of our cultivated crops.
 Just like the wolf is related to the dog, crop wild relatives are related to our food plants.See more